 - Use 8 drops of lavender.

 - Use 4 drops of spearmint.

 - Use 8 drops of Roman chamomile.

 - Use 4 drops of helichrysum.

-While essential oils for headaches are safe and natural, some people might experience skin sensitivities or an allergic reaction to them.
+While using these essential oils for headaches and migraines is quite safe and natural, some people might experience skin sensitivities or an allergic reaction to the oils.
 For this reason, it’s best to test each oil on a small spot of the skin before using it on a larger area.
 If there is any redness or rash, then skip that particular essential oil, and use a different one.
 You can read more about essential oil safety here.